 Before you share the form with the respondents, check the form in the preview.
 You can even complete the form yourself and make sure that everything works as it should.

-In the form you want to check, press Shift+Tab until you reach the Preview button, and press Enter.
+1. In the form you want to check, press Shift+Tab until you hear "Preview," and then press Enter.

-To exit the preview, press Shift+Tab until you hear "Back, button," and press Enter.
+4. To exit the preview, press Shift+Tab until you hear "Back, button," and then press Enter.

 See also